dashdeckers/DocumentAnalyzer/README.md

 ### Importing PDF files

-1. Open your file explorer and navigate to the project folder you want to import PDF files to.
+1. Open your Windows file explorer and navigate to the project folder you want to import PDF files to.

 2. Move or copy all the PDF files into the folder called "PDF_Files".